 To fix the matter, you can either use Windows Disk Management to format FAT32 to NTFS or use a third-party EaseUS Partition Master to convert FAT32 to NTFS directly without erasing data.
 For data safety, we bly recommend you try the professional solution without data loss.

 Download and install EaseUS free partition manager on a Windows computer.
 Make sure your flash drive has connected to the machine correctly.
-Then follow the steps below to covert your FAT32 to NTFS.
+Then follow the steps below to convert your FAT32 to NTFS.

 Fix 2: Extend volume size when the disk is almost full

-Fix 3: Obtain a permission to save files to a specific location
+Fix 3: Obtain permission to save files to a specific location

-Now we're arriving at the last commonly seen error that will cause the trouble, which is 'you don't have permission to save in this location, contact the administrator to obtain permission'.
-This happens a lot when you're trying to save some certain Microsoft files.
+Now we're arriving at the last commonly seen error that will cause the trouble, which is "you don't have permission to save in this location, contact the administrator to obtain permission".
+This happens a lot when you're trying to save certain Microsoft files.

-Step 1: Press "Windows + R" keys simultaneously and open "Run".
+Step 1: Press the "Windows + R" keys simultaneously and open "Run".